By making a booking, you agree that:

 To begin your application you should complete a Booking Application Form and return it to us.
 On the Booking Application Form you should indicate your first choice Placement as well as an alternative, in case your first choice is unavailable or otherwise unsuitable.
 Should we consider that your Booking Application Form is either unsatisfactorily completed or if we consider that you are unsuitable for participation we reserve the right to reject your proposed booking at our sole discretion.

 If we accept your Booking Application Form we will confirm this to you in writing, outlining the full cost of the Placement and the various dates by which payment is required (including details of the deposit required).
 We will also provide you with a copy of our Placement/Program Guidelines and Consent Form.
 You should return both the Consent Form and your deposit to us within 14 days.

 We will provide you with access to the ‘My Leap’ section of our website.
 My Leap will provide you with access to a wealth of information relating to your Placement, including the health and compatibility requirements that will apply to your placement and with which you must make yourself familiar before travelling.

 Upon being provided access to My Leap, we also ask that you complete our personal details form.
-Included in this form are questions relating to your health and personal history; the purpose of which is to allow both us and you to determine whether you will be able to cope with the demands involved in the Placement you have chosen.
-If, after completion of this section, either you or we reasonably feel that you are not capable of completing the Placement, we will decline your booking and return any deposit paid.
+Included in this form are questions relating to your health, including medical conditions and personal history including criminal convictions; the purpose of which is to allow both us and you to determine whether you will be able to cope with the demands involved in the Placement you have chosen and if you are suitable applicant.
+If, after completion of this section, either you or we reasonably feel that you are not capable of completing or not suitable for the Placement, we will decline your booking and return any deposit paid.